-A regulatory capital charge to cover Credit Valuation Adjustment ('CVA') risk was introduced, to cover the risk related to mark to market losses on the branch's expected exposure to counterparty risk on derivative transactions.
+A regulatory capital charge to cover Credit Valuation Adjustment ('CVA') risk was introduced, to cover the risk related to mark to market losses on the JOH's expected exposure to counterparty risk on derivative transactions.
 The standardised approach has been applied.
-Certain exposures are exempt from CVA, Intragroup bank, Central Counterparty and SFT's.
+Certain exposures are exempt from CVA, such as non-financial counterparties and sovereigns.